 Course Minor in Spanish

 - Completion of at least one semester of study abroad in a Spanish-speaking country in a program approved by the Spanish section.
 Only two courses taken abroad that pertain to the curriculum of the section may count towards fulfillment of the minor.
 To ensure full immersion, all courses taken abroad must be taken in Spanish.
 Only advanced language courses taken abroad may receive Spanish credit but will not count toward the minor.
-Exception to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be fulfilled with a summer-long study abroad program identified and approved by the section.
-For summer programs, only one relevant course taken abroad may count towards fulfillment of the minor.)
+Exception to the study abroad requirement: In special cases, depending on the student’s language proficiency, this requirement may be waived or fulfilled with a summer-long study abroad program identified and approved by the Spanish Section.
+(For summer programs, only one relevant course taken abroad may count towards fulfillment of the minor.)
 The requirement will be waived for students who have recently arrived in the US and/or have had extensive schooling in Spanish in Spanish–speaking countries.
 Depending on their linguistic proficiency, as evaluated by the Spanish faculty, Spanish/English bilingual students who have grown up in Spanish-speaking environments in the United States may petition to have the requirement waived or fulfilled with a summer-long study abroad program.
 The Spanish faculty will evaluate each case individually.

 - Upon returning from study abroad, students are expected to register in a one-credit advanced course in the section.

 - All minors must take a total of five courses and/or seminar offerings numbered 008 and above.
-Only one of these may overlap with the student's major or other minor.
-Note that neither AP nor IB credits will not count towards the minor.
+Only one of these may overlap with the student’s major or other minor.
+Note that AP and IB credits will not count towards the minor.

-- Students may only count one of the following towards the minor: 008, 010 and 011.
-SPAN 006A, SPAN 024 and courses in English translation will not count toward fulfillment of the minor.
+- Students may count only one of the following towards their minor: 008, 010 and 011.
+Courses in English translation will not count toward fulfillment of the minor.

 - All minors must take either SPAN 022 or 023, except in special cases when the section waives this requirement or approves a similar course taken abroad.